 Dusty Hernandez-Harrison, 19 (right), made his national T.V. debut here on Friday night, outpointing Tim Witherspoon, Jr., 29, en route to a unanimous decision victory in their 8-round welterweight clash.

 The city wasn’t big but the lights were bright as Harrison opened ESPN2’s broadcast of Friday Night Fights on the eve of Super Bowl weekend.
-A smattering of celebrities and industry professionals had assembled just below the ring’s apron, eager for an appetizer to Sunday’s skirmish; to fans and critics, a maiden appearance at such a spectacle had all the makings of an audition.
-Harrison, of Washington, D.C., didn’t seem to notice the camera’s watchful gaze, though, a testimony to his congenital poise inside the squared circle.
-With the win he improved his resume to 20-0 with 11 knockouts.
+A maiden appearance at such a spectacle had all the makings of an audition, but Harrison, of Washington, D.C., didn’t seem to notice the camera’s watchful gaze — a testimony to his congenital poise inside the squared circle.
+With the win he improved his resume to a perfect 20-0 with 11 knockouts.

-I left my childhood home in New Jersey, where I’m spending the weekend, as the last slow coils of blue withdrew from the sky, and barreled up the Garden State Parkway toward West Orange.
-The arena is part of a 36-acre recreation center set on the South Mountain reservation, and typically used for ice skating and hockey practice.
+I left my childhood home in New Jersey as the last slow coils of blue withdrew from the sky, and barreled up the Garden State Parkway toward West Orange.
+The arena is part of a 36-acre recreation center set on the South Mountain Reservation, and typically used for ice skating and hockey practice.
 The reservation also boasts a well-stocked zoo with a big cat exhibit which, I must admit, might have diverted my route were it not shrouded in darkness.